DorsaRoh/transformer-from-scratch/README.md

 # Transformer from Scratch

-Implementation of a vanilla Transformer from scratch using only `numpy`.
+Implementation of a vanilla Transformer from scratch using only numpy.
 The primary objective is to investigate whether large language models built on artificial neural networks can support consciousness.

 ## Table of Contents